 Although, it’s still worth a visit due to its lush green setting, ability to swim here, and ample space of exploring the area.

 And if you want to go above and beyond here (literally), have a go at the Tegenungan waterfall swing! (or hey, even this Bali jungle swing!)
 You’ll get a different perspective of the area with awesome views.

 Since this Bali waterfall isn’t too far from the city, only taking about 30 or so minutes to get there by car, it’s great to visit when you only have one day in Ubud.

 - Activity Level: Moderate (Just over 100 steps to reach the waterfall)

 - Best Time to Visit: Early early morning or late afternoon

 To help you best visit the Ubud waterfalls, here are my top tips.
-From how to navigate the area and what to pack to how to navigate the area to how to get to each waterfall and which order you should visit them in.
+From navigating the area and my top packing tips to the best way of getting to each waterfall and which order you should visit them in.

 The best (and easiest) way to get to the waterfalls near Ubud is hiring a private driver for the day.

 This has always been super duper easy!
 And you can customize the locations you visit, which is really handy if you want to go off the beaten path.